danielryan2430/CodingExample/README.md

 # Code Sample

-This coding sample uses Spark to convert a csv of transactions into a linked-list based on user-id and timestamp
+This coding sample uses Apache Spark to convert a csv of transactions into a linked-list based on user-id and timestamp

 input: